cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

          Source AFI: VPNv4 Unicast, Source VRF: default, Source Route Distinguisher: 10.0.0.7:1
    ```

-2. On **xrd07** advertise Rome's "40" and "50" prefixes with their respective color extended communities:
+2. On **xrd07** configure ext-comms, route-policies, and BGP such that *xrd07* advertises Rome's "40" and "50" prefixes with their respective color extended communities:

    **xrd07**

   Using the visual code extension, SSH into xrd07 and type the following commands:

    ```yaml
    conf t